Openverse Providers¶

 ]

-There are many other options that allow you to tweak the schedule
+There are many other options that allow you to tweak the schedule (when and

 how often your DAG is run), timeouts for individual steps of the DAG, and more.

-These are documented in the definition of the ProviderWorkflow
+These are documented in the definition of the ProviderWorkflow dataclass.

-After adding your configuration, run just up
+After adding your configuration, run ov just up and you should now have a

-functioning provider DAG!
+fully functioning provider DAG!

 Note